lelsheri/system-v10/erpnext/docs/user/manual/en/customize-erpnext/articles/set-language.md

 #### Save

 Save System Settings, and refresh your EPRNext account.
-On refreshing, you should language in your ERPNext account changed as per your preference.
+On refreshing, you should language in your Revalue ERP account changed as per your preference.

 <img alt="Select Language" class="screenshot" src="/docs/assets/img/articles/set-language-2.gif">

 Note: For now, we have translation available only for few languages.
-You can contribute to make translation better, and add new languages from [here](https://translate.erpnext.com).
+You can contribute to make translation better, and add new languages from [here](http://www.revaluesoft.com).
 <!-- markdown -->